raspberrypi/documentation/linux/usage/cron.md

 @reboot python /home/pi/myscript.py
 ```

-This will run your python script every time the Raspberry Pi reboots.
+This will run your Python script every time the Raspberry Pi reboots.
 If you want your command to be run in the background while the Raspberry Pi continues starting up, add a space and `&` at the end of the line, like this:

 ```
 @reboot python /home/pi/myscript.py &